 Weather: Temperatures range from the high 20’s in winter and low 30’s in summer.
 The rainy season runs from July to November.
 Hurricane season runs from June until November.

-Book your holiday to Antigua with SN Travel, we offer a wide range of accommodations including family resorts, adult only resorts, boutique hotels and self-catering apartments, all at great value prices.
+Book your Antigua holiday with SN Travel; we offer a wide range of hotels in Antigua including family resorts, adult only resorts, boutique hotels and self-catering apartments, all at great value prices.
 All of our holidays to Antigua include return flights and accommodation.
 SN Travel can arrange all aspects of your holiday from flights and hotels to transfers and even advise you on what to see and do.